lenifoti/Provably-lost-and-found/README.md

 Searcher -> _revealer_ "is there an _artefact_ at this location."

 Reference: BitKong - a betting game where fruit are revealed.

+IDEAS:
+- proximity rule will reveal anything already known about the surrounding location
+- random backoff timer for accepting for presenting to the blockchain
+- re-trace check by presenting merkle proof of current location.